 I had just one night in Bologna - although I wish I had many more - and in that time I squeezed in as much as I could of this gorgeous Italian city.
 Here is my guide to 24 hours in Bologna:

 Bologna is the perfect city for walking.
 The UNESCO World Heritage porticoes that line every street provide cool shade and a safe space to walk separated from the main roads which are popular with bikes.
-There are more than 62km of porticoes throughout Bologna and are a true icon of the city.
+There are more than 62km of porticoes throughout Bologna which are a true icon of the city.

 If you're looking to get up the Santuario della Madonna di San Luca, you can either hike along the 4.9km of porticoes up the hill or you can also take the San Luca Express, a regularly-running train that ferries tourists from central Bologna up to the sanctuary on the hill.